 When you are in a car accident where the other driver was to blame, you probably filed a claim with the other person’s insurance company.
 But settlement negotiations are stalled.
 You cannot seem to get the claim settled for what your attorney thinks it is worth.
-Should you settle or sue?
+Should you settle out of court, or file a car accident lawsuit?

 There is one major reason to file a lawsuit after a car accident: Money.
 Plaintiffs do not file lawsuits unless necessary most of the time.
 If you and your attorney do not think the insurance company will make a fair settlement offer, then it is time to consider a lawsuit.